mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Cleon won his hosts over with a spirited statement of their shared heritage.

-Felix Zhunastu died in -30, leaving a young but wise- beyond-his-years Cleon as his heir.
+Felix Zhunastu died in -30, leaving a young but wise-beyond-his-years Cleon as his heir.
 Cleon assumed the mantle of Grand Duke, president of the Grand Senate and chairman of Zhunastu Industries at the tender age of 27.
 He did not waste time making his mark.